Bickley railway station: History

-In 1860 the station was renamed Bickley.
+In 1860, the station was renamed Bickley.

-To the east of the station are what are known as the Bickley Loops which connect the Chatham Main Line with the South Eastern Main Line (formerly of the South Eastern Railway, constructed in 1902 by the newly unified South Eastern and Chatham Railway.
+To the east of the station are what are known as the Bickley Loops, which connect the Chatham Main Line with the South Eastern Main Line; they were formerly of the South Eastern Railway, constructed in 1902 by the newly unified South Eastern and Chatham Railway.

 Layout

 The station lies on the four-track main line, fast and slow lines paired; crossovers allow trains to use the Bickley Loops.
 There are two island platforms, with stairs leading up to the station buildings at the country end of the station, located on Southborough Road.